Trump, fellow Republicans paint dire portrait of a U.S. under Biden

 A Reuters investigation revealed a sex scandal involving evangelical leader Jerry Falwell Jr., a high-profile Trump supporter, whose tenure at the Christian university he runs appeared in limbo.

-Earlier in the day, the president repeated his assertion that voting by mail, a long-standing feature of American elections expected to be far more common during the coronavirus pandemic, will lead to widespread fraud.
+Earlier in the day, the president repeated his assertion that voting by mail, which is expected to be far more common during the pandemic, will lead to widespread fraud.
 Independent election security experts say voter fraud is extraordinarily rare in the United States.

 As he has done repeatedly, Trump described states’ responses to infections of COVID-19, the illness caused by the coronavirus, in starkly partisan terms, casting lockdowns and other steps recommended by public health officials as attempts to influence voting in November.

-“What they’re doing is using COVID to steal an election,” Trump said.
+“What they’re doing is using COVID to steal an election,” Trump said of Democrats.
 “They’re using COVID to defraud the American people - all of our people - of a fair and free election.”

-But during a prerecorded appearance at the White House, where Trump spoke with several essential workers including some frontline health workers, none of the participants wore masks, which has become a partisan flashpoint despite recommendations from epidemiologists that masks can slow the disease’s spread.
+But during two prerecorded appearances at the White House, where Trump spoke with essential workers and rescued hostages, none of the participants wore masks, which have become a partisan flashpoint despite recommendations from epidemiologists that masks can slow the disease’s spread.

-The night showcased some of the party’s diverse members to try to appeal beyond Trump’s largely white base, including Senator Tim Scott, the lone Black Republican in the Senate, and Nikki Haley, Trump’s former ambassador to the United Nations, who is Indian American.
+The night showcased some of the party’s diverse members to try to appeal beyond Trump’s largely white base, including Scott, Haley, former National Football League star Herschel Walker and Kim Klacik, an African-American congressional candidate from Baltimore.

-“In much of the Democratic Party, it’s now fashionable to say that America is racist,” said Haley, who is widely seen as a possible future presidential contender.
-“That is a lie.
-America is not a racist country.”

 But the program also featured speakers seemingly aimed at firing up Trump’s base, including Mark and Patricia McCloskey, a couple from St. Louis who drew national attention for brandishing guns at Black Lives Matter protesters who marched past their home.

-In contrast to the Democratic convention, which featured three former presidents, the Republican event does not include former Republican President George W. Bush, who has declined to endorse Trump’s reelection.

-Biden, 77, and his fellow Democrats portrayed Trump, 74, as a force for darkness, chaos and incompetence during their convention, while stressing the Democrats’ diversity and values like empathy and unity.”

-Reporting by Jeff Mason in Charlotte, North Carolina, and Joseph Ax in Princeton, New Jersey; Additional reporting by Jarrett Renshaw, Leah Mills, Andrea Shalal, Heather Timmons, James Oliphant, Trevor Hunnicutt, Michael Martina, Diane Bartz and Tim Ahmann; Editing by Peter Cooney and Howard Goller
+Reporting by Joseph Ax in Princeton, New Jersey, and Jeff Mason in Charlotte, North Carolina; Additional reporting by Jarrett Renshaw, Leah Mills, Andrea Shalal, Heather Timmons, James Oliphant, Trevor Hunnicutt, Michael Martina, Diane Bartz and Tim Ahmann; Editing by Peter Cooney, Colleen Jenkins and Howard Goller